w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Introduction to Web Accessibility in a University ICT Program

-A university wants to include accessibility in their ICT programs.
-The below shows how many ECTS (European Credit Transfer and Accumulation System) an introduction to web accessibility course csould take.
+A university wants to include accessibility in their HCI programs.
+The below shows how many ECTS (European Credit Transfer and Accumulation System) an introduction to web accessibility course could take.
 One ECTS credit corresponds to 25-30 hours of students' workload.
 60 credits reflect a complete year of students' workload.

 <table>
 <caption>University ICT Program</caption>